ezyatev/jira_worklog_report/README.md

 ## Installation

+1. Create & activate Python 3 virtual environment.
+2. Run in your shell:

+        pip install -r requirements.txt

-1. Copy the `settings-example.py` file and save the new file as `settings.py`.
+3. Copy the `settings-example.py` file and save the new file as `settings.py`.
-2. Change module level variables.
+4. Change module level variables.
 For details, see the comments.
-3. Make the script executable:
+5. Make the script executable:

         chmod a+x report.py